 A lot of gym-goers tend to get a little too confident about their level of strength and end up ignoring some of the most important aspects of weight training just to impress their friends and other gym members.
 It’s important to remember that it’s not about the actual amount of weight you lift but the overall stimulation of the muscle group which helps to make it grow.
 If you bench press 300 pounds by arching your back and using momentum to get the weight up, how much of your actual pectoral muscles are being targeted and stimulated?
 Leave your ego at the door and focus on pure repetitions that consist of a slow tempo with direct tension on the muscle at all times.
 I’m sure you will be much safer and will actually get better muscle building results in the long run.

 Injuries in the gym resulting from improper form will wreak havoc on your life.
-Normal life, work and family chores are essential to get done and if you are feeling pain it will not make your daily existence a pleasant one.
-In turn forcing it will ensure injury.
+Normal life, work and family chores need to get finished and if you are in pain, it will not make your daily existence a pleasant one.
 It’s hard enough to get through daily work and house chores, so you definitely don’t want to have a nagging back or shoulder injury while doing these things.

 Functional training with moderate weight is the key to getting fit and healthy.
 This type of training heals the body and fortifies the joints.
-Connective tissue is what holds our joints together and if they are too tight or too loose you will have outlying aches which can refer or expand to the opposite sides in many cases.
-The effect is a chain reaction affecting stabilizer muscles as well and like a drop in the bucket, it accumulates to hurt more and farther out from the original site.
+Connective tissue is what holds our joints together and if they are too tight or too loose, you will have other issues like aches and pains.
+The result is a chain reaction affecting stabilizer muscles which can really cause damage to other areas of the body.

-Across the board from active to inactive, joint conditioning is essential for all populations and it’s vital to include this type of training into a normal part of your daily routine so you can live life to its fullest!
+Across the board, from active to inactive individuals, joint conditioning is essential for all populations and it’s vital to include this type of training into a normal part of your daily routine so you can live life to its fullest!